westerveltco/django-email-relay/RELEASING.md

    However, the branch name is not *super* important, as long as it is not `main`.

 2. Update the version number across the project using the `bumpver` tool.
-See [Updating the Version Number](#choosing-the-next-version-number) for more details about choosing the correct version number.
+See [this section](#choosing-the-next-version-number) for more details about choosing the correct version number.

    The `pyproject.toml` in the base of the repository contains a `[tool.bumpver]` section that configures the `bumpver` tool to update the version number wherever it needs to be updated and to create a commit with the appropriate commit message.